ubernostrum/webcolors/docs/contents.rst

 HTML5 color algorithms
 ----------------------

-.. warning:: These functions are experimental, and based on a not-yet-finalized standard.
-These functions implement the HTML5 color algorithms as given in `section 2.4.6 of the Candidate Recommendation of 29 April 2014
+.. warning:: There are two versions of the HTML5 standard.
+Although they have common origins and are extremely similar, one is a living document (maintained by WHATWG) and the other is a W3C Recommendation.
+The functions documented below implement the HTML5 color algorithms as given in `section 2.4.6 of the W3C HTML5 Recommendation
    <http://www.w3.org/TR/html5/infrastructure.html#colors>`_.

 .. function:: html5_parse_simple_color(input)